ligolang/ligo-mirror/vendors/LexerLib/README.md

 ### The Core Implementation

-The heart of the lexer library resides in the file `Core.mll` and how, from a lexer for tokens, provided by the client, a lexer for the tokens _and the other lexical units_ is made.
+The heart of the lexer library resides in the `ocamllex` specification `Core.mll` and how, from a lexer for tokens provided by the client, a lexer for the tokens _and the other lexical units_ is made.
 Actually, how several lexers are made, depending on the kind of input.

+In the section about the lexer instance, we find the definition of a function `output_unit`.
+Its purpose is to print tokens, or all lexical units, or lexemes onto an output channel, for debugging purposes.
+This enables to see up to what lexical unit the lexing went before it failed, either due to an internal error or an error in the input file.